bboys/sph-cpp/README.md

 -   Add unit tests
 -   Add tests for the physics
 -   Fix the physics (like cluttering of particles into a ball)
+-   Add a parameter list instead of using global variables